vikineema/wapordl/README.md

     overview = 3

     df = wapor_ts(bb, variable, period, overview)
-    fp = wapor_map(bb, variable, period, folder)
+    fp = wapor_map(bb, variable, period, folder, extenstion = ".nc")

-When working with level-3 data, a region-code needs to be specified and the region argument can be set to `None`:
+When working with level-3 data, a region-code needs to be specified and the region argument can (optionally) be set to `None`:

     region = "path/to/some/my_region.geojson"
     folder = "path/to/some/output/folder"